-- (a) Several claims were asserted against the Authority arising out of design and construction work performed on the Authority's combined school/residential facility located on Site 22 in Battery Park City (the "Site 22 Project").
+- (a) Several claims were asserted against the Authority arising out of the design and construction work performed on the Authority's combined school/residential facility located on Site 22 in Battery Park City (the "Site 22 Project").
 The general contractor, Scalamandre & Sons Inc., the plumbing contractor, and a subcontractor that performed work on the Site 22 Project asserted a total of approximately \$12.1 million in claims relating to the school portion, which had been constructed by the Authority pursuant to an agreement with the City of New York, the New York City Educational Construction Fund ("ECF"), and the Department of Education of the City of New York.
 Pursuant to the terms of that agreement, the City agreed to indemnify the Authority inter alia for any liability, loss, cost, damage, or claim arising from the design or construction of the school portion of the Site 22 Project.
 The Authority, Scalamandre and the ECF have closed out this contract, the parties agreed that ECF would pay a portion of an outstanding Change Order, in the amount of \$1,158,938, BPCA would pay its retainage of \$416,062, and that Scalamandre would accept as a contract close out payment the total amount of \$1,575,000.
-The "Close Out Agreement" was executed by all parties in October 2010 and the matter is concluded. - (b) Approximately 800 claims have been asserted against the Authority and others in State and Federal courts by individuals who worked in and around the World Trade Center site after the September 11th attack (such employees and their representatives hereinafter referred to as Plaintiffs, and such claims hereinafter referred to as 9/11 Claims).
-Some of the Plaintiffs were undertaking clean-up activities for ground lessees of the Authority and tenants of commercial and residential buildings in Battery Park City.
+The "Close Out Agreement" was executed by all parties in October 2010 and the matter is concluded. - (b) Approximately 800 claims have been asserted against the Authority in Federal court by Plaintiffs who worked in and around the World Trade Center site after the September 11th attack (such claims hereinafter referred to as "9/11 Claims").
+Some of the Plaintiffs had performed clean-up activities for ground lessees of the Authority and for the tenants of commercial and residential buildings in Battery Park City.
 Plaintiffs seek damages arising from the alleged failure of the Authority and others to adequately protect them against exposure to potential toxins.
 The Authority's ground leases provide for ground lessees to indemnify the Authority against certain claims.
-To date, Brookfield, Merrill Lynch and the lessee under the Gateway Plaza Sublease have agreed to assume the defense of the claims related to the premises that they control.
+To date, Brookfield, Merrill Lynch and the lessee under the Gateway Plaza Sublease have agreed to assume the defense of the 9/11 Claims related to the premises that they control.
 The Authority is pursuing the tender of the remaining claims to its other ground lessees.
 Certain of the Authority's insurers have taken the position that their insurance policies for the applicable period do not provide coverage to the Authority for these claims.

-In November 2010, the Plaintiffs reached the 95% opt-in requirement to effectuate the settlement of the City and the World Trade Center Captive (i.e., the insurance company created by the City of New York and funded by FEMA to cover risks assumed by the City and its contractors in claims resulting from work done subsequent to the September 11 attacks), and the Stay preventing further action has been lifted, which means that "off-site cases" (i.e. cases in the area surrounding the World Trade Center site, such as those in Battery Park City) can now proceed. - (c) Metrotech Contracting Corporation ("Metrotech") was a contractor of the Authority that filed for bankruptcy, and asserted a number of claims against the Authority, in the bankruptcy proceeding, totaling approximately \$693,000, relating to work allegedly performed and not paid for by the Authority. \$188,111 of this claim for amounts representing subcontractors' liens was paid out by BPCA to Metrotech and the subcontractors by September 2009 pursuant to Settlement Stipulations in Bankruptcy Court, leaving approximately \$504,889.
-The Court declined to grant Metrotech bankruptcy protection and the bankruptcy petition was dismissed.
-A surety claims that it has paid liens filed by Metrotech's subcontractors and has requested that BPCA pay approximately \$250,000 of the monies that Metrotech has claimed was due to it.
+In November 2010, the Plaintiffs reached the 95% opt-in requirement to effectuate the settlement with the City and the City's contractors and the court lifted the stay that had been in effect, which meant that the off-site cases (i.e. cases in the area surrounding the World Trade Center site, such as those in Battery Park City) could proceed.
+However, once the James Zadroga 9/11 Health and Compensation Act of 2010 (the "Zadroga Act") became effective on January 2, 2011, the court again stayed all of the cases.
+This stay remained in effect until September 2011, when the court lifted the stay and directed that a database be created for the off-site cases.
+This database required the plaintiffs to answer certain court ordered questions under oath.
+The database is to be used by the parties and the court to select 45 cases that will proceed through discovery in 2012.